rexetorize/Lib-Management-System-Angular/README.md

 ## Usage

 To use the application, open a web browser and navigate to `http://localhost:8080`.
-From there, you can log in with your administrator account and start managing your library's collection.
+This will get the backend up and running and for the frontend go to `http://localhost:4200`.

 ## Contributing